Bev's Blog

 I love using up scraps and this is a terrific book for that!
 Then I can buy more yarn for my stash! :-)

-The other day, a lady sent me some adorable slippers for a shelter I serve. and I decided to try to make some that looked like them.
+Back in 2000, a lady sent me some adorable slippers for a shelter I serve.
+I decided to try to make some that looked like them.

 Here is what I came up with- you basically Double Crochet a rectangle, fold in half lengthwise, and stitch it into a slipper: